blakeblackshear/frigate/docs/docs/configuration/advanced.md

 3. Restart Frigate and the custom version will be used if the mapping was done correctly.

 NOTE: The folder that is mapped from the host needs to be the folder that contains `/bin`.
 So if the full structure is `/home/appdata/frigate/custom-ffmpeg/bin/ffmpeg` then `/home/appdata/frigate/custom-ffmpeg` needs to be mapped to `/usr/lib/btbn-ffmpeg`.

+## Custom go2rtc version

+Frigate currently includes go2rtc v1.2.0, there may be certain cases where you want to run a different version of go2rtc.

+To do this:

+1. Download the go2rtc build to the /config folder.
+2. Rename the build to `go2rtc`.
+3. Give `go2rtc` execute permission.
+4. Restart Frigate and the custom version will be used, you can verify by checking go2rtc logs.